fun2dolabs/FunGalaxy/README.md

 # FunGalaxy
-Open education project which wants to make education (grades K-10) FUN using Fun Galaxy open transmedia world We have open sourced all of this under CC-BY-4.0 License.
+Fun2Do Labs open education project wants to make education open and fun for kids.
+As part of Fun2Do Labs open education project we have started Fun Galaxy open education transmedia world.
+Anyone uploading to this repository will be transferring all Intellectual Property rights (including Copyright) to SKJ Technologies Private Ltd which will make all the content open under CC-BY-4.0 License.
 To attribute please link back to fun2dolabs.org .